The Our Voice Team

 Class of 2025

-Vignesh (Vig) Kumar (he/him) is a third-year Human Biology student at Stanford University, originally from the midwest college town of Columbia, Missouri.
+Vignesh (Vig) Kumar (he/him) is a fourth-year Human Biology student at Stanford University, originally from the midwest college town of Columbia, Missouri.
 His major concentration is “Designing for Ethical, Behavioral, and Social Approaches to Health,” which he believes Our Voice embodies perfectly.
 Vignesh is passionate about listening, empathizing, and connection as forms of healing–both on an individual and community scale–and hopes to make communities heard through Our Voice.
 He has also explored this passion through the Center for Biomedical Ethics and Fogg Behavior Design Lab.
 On campus, Vignesh enjoys engaging in mindful practices and helps run a competitive Indian dance team (Basmati Raas)–which, together, sometimes feel contradictory!

 Team Photos